lakevision-project/lakevision/k8s/README.md

 # Lakevision Kubernetes Deployment

-This folder contains example Kubernetes manifests for deploying the Lakevision app (single-container, frontend + backend).
+This folder contains example Kubernetes manifests for deploying the Lakevision app (single-container, frontend + backend) and another container for health check worker.

 ## Files

 - `deployment.yaml` - Includes the `Deployment` and `Service` for the app.
+- `worker-deployment.yaml` - Includes the `Deployment` for the health check worker.
 - `config-map.yaml` - Holds app configuration (env vars).
 - `secrets.yaml` - Holds secrets (e.g. API keys).

 ## Usage

 1. **Edit** the manifests to:
-   - Set the correct `image:` in `deployment.yaml` (your registry path).
+   - Set the correct `image:` in `deployment.yaml` and `worker-deployment.yaml` (your registry path).
    - Adjust any needed environment variables in `config-map.yaml`.
    - Update secrets in `secrets.yaml`.